 Nightlife

 Berlin after dark is one of the reasons people come, but nightlife here is highly district- and style-dependent.
-The route home and hotel location still matter if the night runs long.
+The city can reward big nights, but it can also reward a more edited evening if that fits the traveler better.
+What matters is choosing the right lane and remembering that Berlin’s size still matters on the way home.

 - Choose the nightlife lane intentionally.